Northern Ireland is going to start a two-week circuit-breaker lockdown on Friday 27 November.

 Dr Kucharski said: "As cases and hospitalisations increase, there is less information on what the outbreak is doing, as test and trace can't pick it all up, you don't know where the outbreak is."

-How long would a circuit-breaker last?
+How long does a circuit-breaker need to be?

 The minimum duration is seen as two weeks.

 Anything shorter and the risk is people who are infected just before the start of the circuit-breaker may still be able to spread the virus when it ends.